moni11811/viture_virtual_display/README.md

 ## TODO

  - [x] Add support for USB HDMI capture cards to support SBCs that don't have HDMI-in like Raspberry PIs
+ - [x] Add XDG portal support for screen capture on Wayland
  - [ ] Fix errors in reverse engineered viture SDK
  - [ ] Improve performance of the hdmi texture conversion
  - [ ] Support MJPEG format to increase framerate of USB capture cards